North Korea claims disputed victory over virus, blames Seoul

-Some experts believe North Korea has manipulated the scale of the outbreak to help Kim maintain absolute control of the country amid mounting economic difficulties.
-They believe the victory statement signals Kim's aim to move to other priorities but are concerned his sister's remarks portend a provocation.
+North Korea's statements about its outbreak are widely doubted and are thought to be aimed at helping Kim maintain absolute control of the country.
+Some experts believe the victory statement signals Kim’s intent to move to other priorities but are concerned his sister’s remarks portend a provocation.

 South Korea’s Unification Ministry, which handles inter-Korean affairs, issued a statement expressing strong regret over North Korea’s “extremely disrespectful and threatening comments” that were based on “ridiculous claims” about the source of its infections.